Bank results reveal stark divide as industry recovers from turmoil

 First Republic was one of three sizable regional banks to fail, along with Silicon Valley Bank and Signature Bank.
 Their seizures triggered a panic in the banking system and outflows of depositors from a number of smaller banks.

-The deal lifted JPMorgan's second-quarter numbers.
+The deal lifted JPMorgan's second quarter numbers.
 It said First Republic added $2.4 billion to net income.
 That helped push overall earnings to $14.5 billion, up 67% from the same period a year ago.
 Wells Fargo's earnings of $4.9 billion were up 57%.

 Trouble on Wall Street

-The industry is no longer at the same crisis level as it was in the spring, but second-quarter results from some of the biggest banks contained reminders that the industry still faces a number of challenges on several fronts.
+The industry is no longer at the same crisis level as it was in the spring, but second quarter results from some of the biggest banks contained reminders that the industry still faces a number of challenges on several fronts.

-Citigroup, for example, struggled with a recent drought of deal making that is making day-to-day life more difficult for all of Wall Street.
-Its investment banking revenues fell by 24%, to $612 million.
+Citigroup, for example, struggled with a recent drought of dealmaking that is making day-to-day life more difficult for all of Wall Street.
+Its investment banking revenues fell by 24% to $612 million.
 Trading was another weakness.
 Revenue from that activity fell 13%.

 Citigroup and other firms with big investment banking and trading units have made or announced cuts of roughly 12,000 jobs since the end of 2022.
 Dealmaking is drying up amid a rise in interest rates and economic uncertainty.